EricHe03/EeveeSpotifyRevivedPublic/README.md

 - AI DJ/Playlist
 - Spotify Connect (When using Spotify Connect, the device will act as a remote control and stream directly to the connected device.
 This is a server-sided limitation and is beyond the control of EeveeSpotify, so it will behave as if you have a Free subscription while using this feature.)

-It's possible to implement downloading locally, but it will never be included in EeveeSpotify (unless someone opens a pull request).
+**Note:** Spotify 9.1.6 runs in limited mode with premium patching only.
+Custom lyrics features are disabled for this version.

-## Lyrics Support
+## Lyrics Support (Spotify 9.1.0 only)

 EeveeSpotify replaces Spotify monthly limited lyrics with one of the following four lyrics providers: